snltd/SexyMF/README.md

 DTrace, which means compiling the Node DTrace module, which means GCC.
 Sorry.
 Second, you may find that the Restify build fails with a `make` usage error.
-If that happens, it's using the Sun `make`, and it requires the GNU version, so fiddle with your path until that's fixed.
+If that happens, it's using the Sun `make`, and it requires the GNU version, so fiddle with your `PATH` until that's fixed.

 ## Invocation